 Nissi Beach is a picture-perfect beach that features white sand and azure waters.
 The sea is very shallow here and so you can wade out for some distance which is great for children.
 The beach has plenty of loungers, beach bars, and watersports so there’s always something to do.

-Nissi beach’s neighbour, Makronissos Beach, is also another jewel in the Cypriot crown.
+Nissi beach’s neighbor, Makronissos Beach, is also another jewel in the Cypriot crown.
 Makronissos Beach is 5 kilometers from Ayia Napa and is made up of 3 small bays.
 Again, you can expect fine sand and crystal-clear waters here, as well as all the beach amenities you could need.

 17. Aphrodite Brewery